froggyos/froggyos.github.io/versions/1.17/README.md

     * If a language file does not meet requirements (valid name declaration, correct file length), it will be invalid and unable to be used.
 * The **name declaration** must be the first line of the file, and must be in the format `!LANGNAME: [language name]`.
 For example, the name declaration for the `eng` file is `!LANGNAME: English`.
 * If the default language is invalid, froggyOS will automatically revert to the `ldm` language file.
-* If a text results in `Index Missing! -> [translation descriptor]`, this means that the translation descriptor is missing from the language file.
+* If a text results in `Descriptor Missing! -> [translation descriptor]`, this means that the translation descriptor is missing from the language file.
 * Descriptors can have **inclusions**.
 Inclusions are defined by wrapping text in `{{}}`, and allow translations to have dynamic text.
 Examples:
 ```txt
 Successes: